-The following CALiPER reports provide detailed analysis of LED PAR38 lamp performance, covering basic performance characteristics as well as subjective evaluation of beam, shadow, and color quality.
-Pending reports will offer analysis on flicker, dimming and power quality characteristics; stress testing; and lumen and chromaticity maintenance.
+The following CALiPER reports provide a detailed investigation of LED PAR38 lamp performance, covering basic performance characteristics as well as subjective evaluation of beam, shadow, and color quality.
+Further analysis is provided on flicker, dimming, and power quality characteristics; stress testing; lumen and chromaticity maintenance; and chromaticity shift modes.
 These reports are intended to educate the industry on market trends, potential issues, and important areas for improvement.

 Application Summary Report 20: LED PAR38 Lamps

 An initial sample of 38 LED PAR38 lamps and 5 halogen and CFL benchmarks underwent photometric testing according to IES LM-79-08.
 CALiPER Application Summary Report 20, which also includes an addendum covering 6 additional LED products and 3 additional benchmarks that were similarly tested, focuses on the basic performance characteristics of the LED lamps compared to the benchmarks, as well as performance relative to manufacturers' claims.
 (34 pages, November 2012—Addendum September 2013).

 Following the initial CALiPER report on LED PAR38 lamps, several additional special investigations were initiated.
 The results of these investigations are divided into four reports, each of which includes new data for all or a subset of the products described in Application Summary Report 20.
 Information on basic performance characteristics—such as efficacy, lumen output, and beam angle—is generally not repeated in any of the special investigation reports.

 Report 20.1: Subjective Evaluation of Beam Quality, Shadow Quality, and Color Quality for LED PAR38 Lamps